Youth Defence

 Youth Defence is an Irish organisation that opposes legalisation of abortion.
-It was founded in 1986 (during the 1986 divorce referendum), lay dormant, and was reformed in 1992 following the X Case ruling.
+It was founded in 1986 (during the 1986 divorce referendum), lay dormant, and was reformed in 1992 following the judgment in the X Case.
 It shared offices with the Eurosceptic group Cóir, but is not openly aligned to any specific political party.
+It is linked to neo-fascist organisations in Italy, Germany and Great Britain.

 Foundation and overview

 Youth Defence was founded during the 1986 divorce referendum to campaign against the legalisation of divorce.
 Niamh Nic Mhathúna was one of the spokespeople.
 They had sixty members, most of whom were children of Family Rights Council members.
 There is not much activity from the group after that referendum.

 During the X Case in 1992, Youth Defence reemerged, campaigning against abortion.
 They claimed to be newly founded by Niamh Nic Mhathúna as well as six other anti-abortion activists including Peter Scully (who co-founded Family & Life in 1996), Úna Bean Nic Mhathúna and Una's husband Séamus Mac Mathúna.

 James Reynolds, later deputy president of the National Party was a County Longford Youth Defence member in the early 1990s.

 In 2015, the chairman of Youth Defence was Dr. Eoghan De Faoite.